framotos/ordio-code-challenge/README.md

 - Prompt an LLM to answer using that context

-- Evaluate hit-rate and cost under a token-budget
+- Evaluate hit-rate (e.g. through comparing the LLMs output with a "gold-answer" for each query) and cost under a token-budget

 - Choose and justify your own evaluation metric(s)